Ground-state and thermal entanglements in a non-Hermitian XY system with real and imaginary magnetic fields: Thermal Entanglement

-Fig. 9$\left( \text{a}\right) $ and Fig. 9$\left( \text{b}\right) $ show the variations of concurrence with temperature for different $h_{0}$ and $\eta_{0}$ when $\gamma=1$, respectively.
-It is observed that the concurrence decreases with the increase of $h_{0}$ when $k_{\text{B}}T/J\rightarrow0$.
-When the temperature gradually increases, the concurrence increases with the increase of $h_{0}$.
+Fig. 8$\left( \text{e}\right) $ and Fig. 8$\left( \text{f}\right) $ show the variations of concurrence with temperature for different $h_{0}$ and $\eta_{0}$ when $\gamma=1$, respectively.
+It is observed that the concurrence decreases with the increase of $h_{0}$ when $k_{\text{B}}T/J\rightarrow0$, while the real magnetic field enhances entanglement when the temperature becomes higher.
 It is also found that the smaller $h_{0}$ is, the faster the concurrence decreases.
-For $h_{0}=2$, the variation of concurrence with temperature when $\eta_{0}=0.1$ is identical with that when $\eta_{0}=0.5$, as a consequence the concurrence is independent of $\eta_{0}$ in this case, which can be seen more distinctly from the illustration and the concurrence only varies with $h_{0}$ finally.
-The concurrence decreases smoothly to zero with the increasing temperature when $\gamma=1$, which is different from $\gamma=0$ and $\gamma=0.5$.
+When $h_{0}=2$, the variation of concurrence with temperature for $\eta_{0}=0.1$ is identical to that of $\eta_{0}=0.5$, as a consequence the concurrence is independent of $\eta_{0}$ in this case, which can be seen more distinctly from the illustration in Fig. 8$\left( \text{e}\right) $.
+The concurrence decreases smoothly to zero with the increasing temperature when $\gamma=1$, which is different from $\gamma=0$ and $\gamma=0.5$, due to the system becomes Ising model at this moment.